Employee Rights No Fees Unless We Win

-California Fair Employment and Housing Act (FEHA): It is unlawful for an employer that employs five or more employees to refuse to hire; to discharge or to terminate; to refuse to select or to bar or discharge an employee from a training program leading to employment; or to discriminate against the person in compensation or in terms, conditions, or privileges of employment" because of the employee's race or color.
+Under the FEHA: It is unlawful for an employer that employs five or more employees to refuse to hire; to discharge or to terminate; to refuse to select or to bar or discharge an employee from a training program leading to employment; or to discriminate against the person in compensation or in terms, conditions, or privileges of employment because of the employee's race or color.
 California Government Code sections 12926(d), 12940(a).The federal Title VII of the Civil Rights Act of 1964 (42 United States Code section 2000e, et seq.)
 (Title VII)

 An employee does not need to be aware of precisely why the defendant is discriminating against the plaintiff, "whether it was his accent, his skin color, his ancestry or his nationality."
-If a plaintiff's claims that he/she was subject to discriminatory hateful treatment because of his or her "membership in a group which is perceived" as different "when measured against other employees at his workplace, and which is not based on his birthplace alone," it is enough for the plaintiff to have a claim for racial discrimination under FEHA.
+If an employee claims that he or she was subject to discriminatory hateful treatment because of his or her "membership in a group which is perceived" as different "when measured against other employees at his workplace, and which is not based on his birthplace alone," it is enough for the plaintiff to have a claim for racial discrimination under the FEHA.
 Sandhu v.
-Lockheed Missiles & Space Co., (1994) 26 Cal.App.4th 846, 857.
+Lockheed Missiles & Space Co.
+(1994) 26 Cal.App.4th 846, 857.

-For example: the fact that a plaintiff is East Indian which is normally considered Caucasian does not preclude the Plaintiff from bringing an employment discrimination claim.
+For example: the fact that a plaintiff is East Indian, which is normally considered Caucasian, does not preclude the Plaintiff from bringing an employment discrimination claim.
 Sandhu, supra, 26 Cal.App.4th at 858.

 The protection given to employees extends to employees who are associated with members of a protected class.
 For example, in Watson v.
 Nationwide Ins.
-Co., the Caucasian plaintiff brought a claim for discrimination based on the fact that she was given differential treatment by her employer because she married a black man, (1987) 823 F.2d 360, 361-362.
+Co.
+(1987) 823 F.2d 360, 361-362, a Caucasian plaintiff brought a claim for discrimination based on the fact that she was given differential treatment by her employer because she married a black man.The Basic Elements of a Race Discrimination Claim

 To bring a claim for racial discrimination an employee needs to prove that the employee: